ddev/ddev/docs/content/developers/building-contributing.md

 ## Testing Latest Commits on HEAD

-You have many options for getting and using the latest committed HEAD version of DDEV:
+There are several ways to use DDEV’s latest-committed HEAD version:

-* **Download** the latest artifacts from the master branch from [link](https://nightly.link/drud/ddev/workflows/master-build/master).
-This version is signed and notarized, built by the CI system.
+* **Download** the latest master branch artifacts from [nightly.link](https://nightly.link/drud/ddev/workflows/master-build/master).
+Each of these is built by the CI system, signed, and notarized.
 Get the one you need and place it in your `$PATH`.
-* **Homebrew install HEAD**: On macOS and Linux, you can `brew unlink ddev && brew install drud/ddev/ddev --HEAD --fetch-HEAD` to get the latest commit of DDEV, even if it’s unreleased.
-Since you're building this on your own computer, it's not signed or notarized, and you'll get a notification that instrumentation doesn't work, which is fine.
-If you’re using Linux/WSL2, you’ll likely need to install build-essential with the following command: `sudo apt install -y build-essential`.
+* **Homebrew install HEAD**: On macOS and Linux, run `brew unlink ddev && brew install drud/ddev/ddev --HEAD --fetch-HEAD` to get the latest DDEV commit, even if it’s unreleased.
+Since you’re building this on your own computer, it’s not signed or notarized, and you’ll get a notification that instrumentation doesn’t work, which is fine.
+If you’re using Linux/WSL2, you’ll likely need to install build-essential by running the following command: `sudo apt install -y build-essential`.
-* **Build manually**: If you have normal build tools like `make` and `go` installed, you can just check out the code and `make`.
+* **Build manually**: If you have normal build tools like `make` and `go` installed, you can check out the code and run `make`.
 * **Gitpod** You can use the latest build by visiting DDEV on [Gitpod](https://gitpod.io/#https://github.com/drud/ddev).

 ## Testing a PR